 “My personal mission is to live a life that is pleasing to God by being significant in the lives I touch,” Miller says.
 “I would like to be remembered for fulfilling my mission.”

-And it’s never too late, or too early, to get it.
+And it’s never too late, or too early, to decide what that mission will be.